For meeting your financial goals it is important to know the basic tips for money management.

-- Reduce your current spending’s and waste money on non essentials
+- Reduce your current spending and waste money on non-essentials

 - Use debt consolidation

-- Pay off debt with higher interest rate first
+- Pay off debt with a higher interest rate first

-- Increase your income with part time work or side hustle business
+- Increase your income with part-time work or a side hustle business

-If you want more information on how to pay off debt faster than here are the 7 tips from NerdWallet.
+If you want more information on how to pay off debt faster then here are the 7 tips from NerdWallet.

 5. Pay bills on time